jyo-02/Intel-Products-Sentiment-Analysis/Readme.md

     **RoBERTa:** `2-ml-model/3-model_code/roberta_senti.ipynb`

+    * Run the VADER model first and later RoBERTa, which will provide the sentiment of each review which is stored in `2-ml-model/1-review_data/dataset_7(senti)_vader.csv`.

 4. ## Insights

     1. ### Exploratory Data Analysis (EDA)
     2. ### Technical Review Summarization
-        * Technical reviews are summarized in 10 lines using bart-large-cnn.
+        * Technical reviews are summarized in 10 lines using `bart-large-cnn`.
+        * Code location: `3-insights/2-technical-reviews-summarization/1-technical-reviews-summarization.ipynb`.
+        * All the summarizations are stored in `3-insights/2-technical-reviews-summarization/3-summarized-review.csv`.
     3. ### Product Pros & Cons
         * Filters the most common words in the product reviews, categorized as positive and negative.
+        * Code location: `3-insights/3-product-pros-cons/1-product-pros-cons.ipynb`.
+        * Inside the above file, you can find all the summarizations of processors.
     4. ### Product Suggestions